miguelsan/rfcs/0002-replace-username-with-email.md

-# 0000 - Replace user name by e-mail address
+# 0002 - Replace user name by e-mail address

 ## Status
 [status]: #status

-Proposed
+Accepted

 ## Summary
 [summary]: #summary

+Users shall be uniquely identified by an e-mail address only.

 ## Context
 [context]: #context

-Existing user are identified by both a *user name* and an *e-mail address*.
+Currentrly existing users are identified by both a *user name* and an *e-mail address*.
 Only the user name is guaranteed to be unique, but not the e-mail address.

 The database already contains different users for the same e-mail address: